coder/docs/admin/satellites/management.md

 Confirm that your current kubectl context is correct before continuing;
 otherwise, connect to the right context.

-## Step 2: Creating the new workspace provider
+## Step 2: Creating the new deployment

 The following steps are identical to those for [deploying the primary Coder installation](../../setup/installation.md).